jin-qu/jinqu/README.md

 // asQueryable creates Query interface orders.asQueryable().where(c => c.id > 3).toArray();

-// with array extensions we can skip it, or use the shortcut method "q" orders.where(c => c.id > 3).toArray();
+// with array extensions we can skip "asQueryable", or use the shortcut method "q" orders.where(c => c.id > 3).toArray();
 orders.q().where(c => c.id > 3).toArray();